vibecoderx/GovLedger/README.md

 ## Ever wonder where your tax dollars go?
 Now you can find out.

 GovSpendr is a sleek, modern iOS application that brings the transparency of U.S. government spending right to your fingertips.
 Powered by the official [USASpending.gov](https://www.usaspending.gov) API, this app provides a dynamic and intuitive way to explore trillions of dollars in government spending.
-From top-level agency budgets to individual contracts, GovSpendr makes it easy to follow the money. **NOTE**: This is not the official app or repo for USASpending.gov, and is in no way associated with USASpending.gov.
-This app and the code in this repo simply uses USASpending.gov APIs.
+From top-level agency budgets to individual contracts, GovSpendr makes it easy to follow the money.

+**NOTE**: This is not the official app for USASpending.gov.
+This app and repo are in no way associated with USASpending.gov.

 ## Features